Skip to content

 Urgent Will

-We understand that sometimes life can take an unexpected turn and people can find themselves in need of a lawyer who can complete a Will for them urgently.
+Our specialist wills solicitors understand that sometimes life can take an unexpected turn and people can find themselves in need of a lawyer who can complete a will for them urgently.
 We are able to visit clients in their own home, in care homes, hospices and hospitals where required.
-If you or a loved one needs a Will completing urgently, please contact us by telephone and advise that the matter is urgent.
+If you or a loved one needs a will completed urgently, please contact us by telephone and advise that the matter is urgent.
 We will assess if we have a member of the team available to assist within the timescale and if so, we will arrange to take instructions.
-Where a Will is urgent, we would be looking to meet the client to take instructions either same day or next day.
+Where a will is urgent, our wills solicitors would be looking to meet the client to take instructions either the same day or the next day.

-A Living Will is a statement that expresses your views on how you would or would not like to be treated if you are unable to make decisions about any potential treatment you may receive in the future.
-The term ‘Living Will’ doesn’t have a legal meaning but it can be used to refer to either an ‘advance decision’ or an ‘advance statement’:
+An advance decision is a statement that expresses your views on how you would or would not like to be treated if you are unable to make decisions about any potential treatment you may receive in the future.
+An advance decision is often referred to as a living will but this doesn’t have a legal meaning and is simply used to refer to an advance decision or advance statement:

 • An advance decision is made if you are concerned about something that could arise in the future.
 The ‘advance decision’ means this decision should be abided by, and